-As of December 31, 2021, we had approximately \$94,000 in our operating bank account, and working capital of approximately \$498,000.
+As of December 31, 2022, we had approximately \$22,000 in our operating bank account, and a working capital deficit of approximately \$1.1 million.
 Further, we have incurred and expect to continue to incur significant costs in pursuit of its financing and acquisition plans.
 These factors, among others, raise substantial doubt about our ability to continue as a going concern within one year after the date that the financial statements are issued.

-Our liquidity needs to date have been satisfied through a payment of \$25,000 from Sponsor to cover for certain expenses in exchange for the issuance of the Founder Shares (as defined in Note 6), the loan of \$135,000 from the Sponsor pursuant to the Note (as defined in Note 6), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
+Our liquidity needs to date have been satisfied through a payment of \$25,000 from our Sponsor to cover certain expenses in exchange for the issuance of the Founder Shares (as defined in Note 4), the loan of \$135,000 from the Sponsor pursuant to the Note (as defined in Note 4), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 We fully repaid the Note on February 12, 2021.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide us Working Capital Loans (as defined in Note 6).
-As of December 31, 2021, there were no amounts outstanding under any Working Capital Loan.
+In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may provide us Working Capital Loans (as defined in Note 4).
+As of December 31, 2022 and 2021, there was \$500,000 and \$0, respectively, outstanding under any Working Capital Loan.

-In connection with our assessment of going concern considerations in accordance with FASB ASC Topic 205-40, "Presentation of Financial Statements - Going Concern," we have determined that the mandatory liquidation date and subsequent dissolution raises substantial doubt about our ability to continue as a going concern.
-If we are unable to complete a business combination by February 9, 2023 (unless such a period is extended as described herein), then we will cease all operations except for the purpose of liquidating.
+In connection with the Company's assessment of going concern considerations in accordance with FASB ASC Topic 205-40, "Basis of Presentation of Financial Statements-Going Concern," we have determined that the mandatory liquidation date and subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
+If we are unable to complete a business combination by May 9, 2023 or, if we have entered into a definitive business combination agreement, August 9, 2023 (unless such a period is further extended as described herein), then we will cease all operations except for the purpose of liquidating.
 Over this time period, we have used, and will be using, these funds for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.
+No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after May 9, 2023 or, if we have entered into a definitive business combination agreement, August 9, 2023.
 The financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.